BCD Group: History

 In 1986, in anticipation of diversification, Noro was spun off and the remaining company was renamed BCD Holdings N.V.
 The company entered the travel industry in 1987 with the acquisition of WorldTravel Advisors, an Atlanta-based travel management company, and of off-airport parking operation Park 'N Fly in 1988.
+Park 'N Fly was sold in 2023 to Green Courte Partners.

 At the beginning of 2006, TUI AG sold its subsidiary TQ3 Travel Solutions Management Holding GmbH to BCD Holdings N.V. (operating as BCD Group since 2014), which merged the three companies World Travel BTI, The Travel Company and TQ3 Travel Solutions under the name BCD Travel.